 18. It’s Never Been So Easy

-Now-a-days most supermarket foods like dark chocolate, milk-alternatives, Oreos, Kraft Taco Bell Taco Dinner, Twizzlers, mock meats, and much more are vegan products.
+Nowadays most supermarket foods like dark chocolate, milk-alternatives, Oreos, Kraft Taco Bell Taco Dinner, Twizzlers, mock meats, and much more are vegan products.
 More restaurants and cafes choose to offer vegan options.
 You’ll be positively surprised by the accessibility of vegan food options available around you.

 The key to a nutritionally adequate vegan diet is variety.
 Include wholesome foods like leafy greens, vegetables, fruits, whole grains, legumes, nuts, and seeds in your diet.

 Protein: Almost every plant-based food has some amount of protein.
-Consuming a variety of vegan sources like chickpeas, tofu, peas, peanut butter, lentils, almonds, spinach, soy milk, rice, kale etc. is adequate.
+Consuming a variety of vegan sources like chickpeas, tofu, peas, peanut butter, lentils, almonds, spinach, soy milk, rice, kale, etc. is adequate.

-Vitamin D: Expose yourself to early morning sun to fulfill body’s vitamin D requirement.
+Vitamin D: Expose yourself to early morning sun to fulfill the body’s vitamin D requirement.
 Fortified-Vitamin D foods products are good dietary sources of vitamin D.

 Zinc: Vegan diets are quite high in zinc levels.
-It’s found in all grains, fruits, nuts and legumes.
+It’s found in all grains, fruits, nuts, and legumes.

 Iron: Dark green leafy vegetables (spinach, beet greens, prune juice, peas, bulghur, bok choy, kale) and dried beans (kidney beans, soybeans, lentils, chickpeas) are very good sources of iron.
-Consuming vitamin C rich foods along with these will enhance the absorption of iron in body.
+Consuming vitamin C rich foods along with these will enhance the absorption of iron in the body.